baaron/atem-tally-controller/README.md

-# ATEM Tally Controller on M5 StickCPlus
+# ATEM Tally Controller on M5 StickCPlus Version 2.1

 * Download the required libraries into your Arduino libraries folder
 * Define the things at the top of the arduino project file, they are commented inline